visgl/deck.gl-community/docs/modules/graph-gl/advanced/custom-layout.md

 GraphGL will call `start()` of the layout to kick start the layout calculation.
 In this case, the computation is easy as assigning random position for each node only.
-Once the layout is completed, you will need to call `this._callbacks.onLayoutChange()` to notify the render redraw.
+Once the layout is completed, you will need to call `this._onLayoutChange()` to notify the render redraw.
-Then call `this._callbacks.onLayoutDone()` to notify the render that layout is completed.
+Then call `this._onLayoutDone()` to notify the render that layout is completed.

 ```js
   start() {